RawlingsOnyeocha/Portfolio_site/README.md

 # Portfolio_site
-This is just a portfolio site mad with HTML, CSS,  and JS
+This is just a portfolio site made with HTML, CSS,  and JS